mkamsani/CSIT314-TeamHotDog-Project/README.md

 Tasks to be completed this week.
 1. Meet up and discuss strengths
 2. Figure out the project requirements and specifications
+3. Determine the coding languages to be used
-3. Assign each person to their strengths and start breaking down tasks
+4. Assign each person to their strengths and start breaking down tasks
-4. Set up all relevant agile methodology tools required
+5. Set up all relevant agile methodology tools required e.g github-Projects/Jira/taiga
+6. Set up relevant tools for hosting our project and facilitate CICD e.g github-pages/circleCI